shayanbo/VideoPlayerContainer/README.md

 ![image](https://github.com/MickeyHub/VideoPlayerContainer/assets/5426838/73fc14f3-9c98-48b6-8d08-fe1a139723bd)

-Cloning the repo and opening up the Xcode project. you can see multiple schemas as examples.
+Cloning the repo and opening up the Xcode project, you can see multiple schemas as examples.
 Run it respectively to feel what abilities this framework can offer and how easy to use this framework to meet your demands.

 ## Installation